 Nooshin Waseh, MD Nooshin Waseh, MD, is an attending physician at CHOP Primary Care, South Philadelphia, PA.
 Locations: Primary Care, South Philadelphia Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Lewis Katz School of Medicine, Temple University, Philadelphia, PA ResidencyPediatrics - St. Christopher’s Hospital for Children, Philadelphia, PA Additional TrainingAdvanced Core in Medical Sciences Post-Baccalaureate Program - Lewis Katz School of Medicine, Temple University, Philadelphia, PA Titles and Academic Titles Attending Physician Publications Papers2017 Asadpour N. "Should parents be able to refuse vaccinations for their children?"
 Public Health Encyclopedia: Principles, People, and Programs.
 Santa Barbara, CA: ABC CLIO, Greenwood Press.
 Philadelphia, PA.
 6/2017.
 2016 Asadpour N, McColgan M. “Intimate Partner Violence.”
 Public Health Encyclopedia: Principles, People, and Programs.
 Santa Barbara, CA: ABC CLIO, Greenwood Press.
 Philadelphia, PA.
 7/2016.
 Posters and Presentations2018 Michelle Clark MD, Minal Patel MD, Nooshin Asadpour MD, Stacy Ellen DO.
 “Partnering with Art Educators to Develop an Asthma Educational Video.”
 Eastern Society for Pediatric Research Meeting 2018.
-3/2018 Awards and Honors 2005-2009, Dean’s List, Temple University 2005-2009, Honor’s Director’s List, Temple University 2007-2008, Hazel M. Tomlinson Memorial Scholarship in Chemistry, Temple University 2007-2008, Edward and Francis Fineman Scholarship in Chemistry, Temple University Leadership and Memberships Memberships in Professional Organizations 2015-present, American Academy of Pediatrics Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+3/2018 Awards and Honors 2005-2009, Dean’s List, Temple University 2005-2009, Honor’s Director’s List, Temple University 2007-2008, Hazel M. Tomlinson Memorial Scholarship in Chemistry, Temple University 2007-2008, Edward and Francis Fineman Scholarship in Chemistry, Temple University Leadership and Memberships Memberships in Professional Organizations 2015-present, American Academy of Pediatrics Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.